 He returned to Klein ISD in 2001 and to Klein High in 2003.
 He teaches Biology and also is the Freshmen football coach.
 He feels fortunate to be at Klein High and blessed to be part of Coach Smith’s baseball staff.

-When not in the classroom or on the field, he will be found spending time with his children, Andy (a recent graduate of SHSU) and Natalie (graduating from U of H in May).
+When not in the classroom or on the field, he will be found spending time with his children, Andy (a graduate of SHSU) and Natalie (graduate of U of H).
 He spends his summers working numerous baseball camps, working out, eating Blue Bell, and traveling.

-Coach Anthony Dugue begins his seventh year as a teacher at Klein High teaching science.
+Coach Anthony Dugue begins his ninth year as a teacher at Klein High teaching science.
 He enjoys being a part of Klein Baseball.
 He graduated from Tomball High School in 2002.